SW-e/ADAmantiumForgers/index.md

 {% include /figures/words_occurences_national_politics.html %}

-On all these national politics topics, we note very low interest from the conspiracist community (community 4), and to a lesser extend in communities 2 and 3 (international news and religion and beliefs communities).
+On all these national political topics, we note very low interest from the conspiracist community (community 4), and to a lesser extend in communities 2 and 3 (international news and religion and beliefs communities).
 As expected, we see that the topic of government shutdown concerns more the left side than the right side (highest concern in community 2, left wing), just like the topics on shooting and healthcare that are more reported by community 1 (lean left).
 Similarly, the topics of security, wall and immigration are more reported by the right wing (community 5).
-Finally, focusin on 'maga', communities 4 and 5 look to be more pro-Trump and have a tendency to use his campaign terms.
+Finally, focusing on 'maga', communities 4 and 5 look to be more pro-Trump and have a tendency to use his campaign terms.

 Our travel through the News & Politics channels on YouTube led us to a better understanding of who is watching and what news contents are available on this videos plaform.
 We discovered that these communities do not exactly reflect the traditionnal Democrats/Republicans opposition, even though it can clearly be identified in specific communities.
 Conspiracist or isoteric content is from far not negligible, as communities 3 and 4 propose about 12% of the total number of videos on the studied period in the US.
 This growing dynamic of disinformation is a major threat to our society's stability and cohesion.